nsnam/ns-3-dev-git/src/buildings/doc/source/buildings-user.rst

 presence of buildings might easily results in node moving in and out of buildings, regardless of the presence of walls.

+One dedicated buildings-aware mobility model is the ``RandomWalk2dOutdoorMobilityModel``.
+This class is similar to the ``RandomWalk2dMobilityModel`` but avoids placing the trajectory on a path that would intersect a building wall.
+If a boundary is encountered (either the bounding box or a building wall), the model rebounds with a random direction and speed that ensures that the trajectory stays outside the buildings.
+An example program that demonstrates the use of this model is the ``src/buildings/examples/outdoor-random-walk-example.cc`` which has an associated shell script to plot the traces generated.
+Another example program demonstrates how this outdoor mobility model can be used as the basis of a group mobility model, with the outdoor buildings-aware model serving as the parent or reference mobility model, and with additional nodes defining a child mobility model providing the offset from the reference mobility model.
+This example, ``src/buildings/example/outdoor-group-mobility-example.cc``, also has an associated shell script (``outdoor-group-mobility-animate.sh``) that can be used to generate an animated GIF of the group's movement.

 Place some nodes
 ****************